Updated on November 17, 2021

 We may share the Personal Information we collect through our Sites as described below:

 Our Service Providers.
-We share Personal Information with companies and organizations, including subsidiaries and other business entities controlled by Cargill, that perform services on our behalf, for example, companies that provide Web site support services to us.
+We share Personal Information with companies and organizations, including subsidiaries and other business entities controlled by Cargill, that perform services on our behalf, for example, companies that provide Web site or digital app support or online advertising services to us.

 Business Transactions.
 Cargill may decide, for strategic or other reasons, to sell, buy, merge or otherwise reorganize one or more of its businesses.
 A transaction of this type may involve the disclosure of Personal Information to prospective purchasers.

 Business Transfers.
 Your Personal Information may be transferred to a company that has acquired the stock or assets of Cargill or one of our business units, for example, as the result of a sale, merger, reorganization or liquidation.

 As Described in a Privacy Notice.
-We reserve the right to disclose your Personal Information as described in any Privacy Notice posted on the Web page where you provide that information.
-By providing your Personal Information on that Web page you will be consenting to the disclosure of your Personal Information as described in that Privacy Notice.
+We reserve the right to disclose your Personal Information as described in any Privacy Notice posted on the Web page or Cargill digital app where you provide that information.
+By providing your Personal Information on that Web page or Cargill digital app you will be consenting to the disclosure of your Personal Information as described in that Privacy Notice.

 As Described in a Click-Through Agreement.
 We reserve the right to disclose your Personal Information as described in any click-through agreement to which you have agreed.

 In some circumstances, we give you choices about the ways we collect, use and disclose your Personal Information.
 If so, we may ask you to indicate your choices at the time we collect your Personal Information.
 If you have created an account or a personal profile on one of our Sites, you may be able to update some or all of your privacy choices by changing the settings on your account settings or profile page at any time.

 How Can You Access, Update or Correct Your Personal Information?